jingqiyang/scj_music/README.md

-SCJ_MUSIC (name TBD)
+﻿Concurrent Garage Band --- scj_music
 =======
 Have you ever had the urge to jam out with some friends, but you don’t have an instrument?
 Or maybe your bandmates are out of town and you can’t all get together?
 Our ‘concurrent garage band’ will allow people to have a jam session anytime, anywhere (as long as they can connect to the internet), with the options of playing the piano, trumpet or flute.

 ## Installation